 - Platelets, which help your blood to clot and control bleeding.

 Testing your blood for the quantities of each part will give your physician an idea of your normal state of health.
 If you have an abnormal amount of one type of blood cell, it can also be a warning sign of a particular wellness issue that may need to be investigated further.
 Continuing to have these blood tests over time will also alert your doctor in the future to potential problems arising in your body if your blood cell amounts begin to change abnormally.
+Donating blood is one way to regularly test your blood for free while helping people in need, as many of these measurements are screened during and after the donation process.

 What A Complete Blood Count Test Is Used For